 Heartburn Associated with GERD

-Adults: The recommended dose is 30 mg once daily for 4 weeks.
+Adults: The recommended dose is 30 mg once a day for 4 weeks.

-What should I avoid while taking Dexilant?Do not change your dose or stop taking Dexilant without talking to your doctor first.
+What should I avoid while taking this medication?Do not change your dose or stop taking Dexilant without first talking to your healthcare provider.

-What are possible food and drug interactions associated with Dexilant?If Dexilant is taken with certain other drugs, the effects of either could be increased, decreased, or altered.
-It is especially important to check with your doctor before combining Dexilant with the following: ampicillin, atazanavir, digoxin, products that contain iron, ketoconazole, warfarin, and tacrolimus.
+What are the possible food and drug interactions associated with this medication?If Dexilant is taken with certain other drugs, the effects of either could be increased, decreased, or altered.
+It is especially important to check with your healthcare provider before combining Dexilant with the following: ampicillin, atazanavir, digoxin, ketoconazole, methotrexate, products that contain iron, tacrolimus, or warfarin.

-How should I store Dexilant?Store at room temperature.
+How should I store this medication?Store at room temperature.

 - The Power of ProbioticsProbiotics and other supplements have been hyped as remedies for digestive problems.
 But do they really work, and can some make your symptoms worse?

 - Top Ten Fast Facts About PPIsWhen it comes to this popular class of medications, here's what you need to know.

 - Do Over-the-Counter Proton Pump Inhibitors Work?You might wonder why you need a prescription if many PPIs are available over the counter.
 Get the answers to this and other questions about OTC PPIs.